abdifatahdev/learning-C-programming/README.md

 # programming-in-C
-Repo for my programs as I'm learning syntax of C language for CS344 course at OSU.
+Repo for my programs as I'm learning syntax of C language for CS374 or CS344 course at OSU.